MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/introducing-r-server-r-package-reference.md

 Most R packages come with built-in help pages that open in separate window.

-To see the **RevoScaleR** functions that can be called from the R console:

 1. Open an R console tool, such as Rgui.exe or another R IDE.
 2. List the packages using `installed.packages()`
 3. Open help for a specific package using: `library(help="<package-name>")`
 4. Open help for a specific funtion using: `?<function_name>`

 R is case-sensitive.
-Be sure to type the package name using the correct case: `library(help = "RevoScaleR")`.
+Be sure to type the package name using the correct case: for example, `library(help = "RevoScaleR")`.

 ## Deprecated & discontinued packages